 History was made in Berlin in 2003 with the first-ever Ecumenical Kirchentag, jointly planned and organised by the Protestant and Roman Catholic Churches in Germany.

-Thanks to the generosity of German people, visitors from outside Germany can be accommodated with families in whichever city is the venue for that year.
-The actual fee for participants is around €90, but you must add on at least the cost of travel to and from the German city and the cost of meals other than breakfast.
+Visitors from outside Germany used to be accommodated with families in whichever city was the venue for that year, but economics and the covid pandemic have ended that generous offer.
+Hotel rooms get booked up months before the Kirchentag begins - be warned!
+The actual fee for participants is around €90, but you must add on at least the cost of travel to and from the German city and the cost of meals.
 The fee includes free public transport in the city and beyond.

 If you have not yet attended a Kirchentag, consider it now!
-Join in with about 160,000 other people!
-Someone once described it as "one Keswick Convention, two Edinburgh Festivals (complete with fringe!), three Open University Summer Schools, a Lourdes pilgrimage, a visit to Taizé, an Ideal Homes Exhibition and a Cup Final".
-After my thirteenth Kirchentag, I reckon that's about right!
+Join in with over 100,000 other people!
+Someone once described it as "one Keswick Convention, two Edinburgh Festivals (complete with fringe!), three Open University Summer Schools, a Lourdes pilgrimage, a visit to Taizé, an Ideal Homes Exhibition and a Cup Final, all at the same time and place!".
+I reckon that's about right.

 |Year||City||Tickets sold (approx.)|

 |1957||Berlin - GDR rejected plans for Thüringen, |

 |1971||Augsburg - Pentecost||8,000|